BrentOzarULTD/SQL-Server-First-Responder-Kit/README.md

 * writes - if you wanna find those pesky ETL processes
 * You can also use average or avg for a lot of the sorts, like @SortOrder = 'avg reads'
 * all - sorts by all the different sort order options, and returns a single result set of hot messes.
 (Note that @SortOrder = 'all' is incompatible with the @OutputTableName parameter because it produces a different result set shape.)
+* query hash - filters for only queries that have multiple cached plans (even though they may all still be the same plan, just different copies stored.)
+If you use @SortOrder = 'query hash', you can specify a second sort order with a comma, like 'query hash, reads' in order to find only queries with multiple plans, sorted by the ones doing the most reads.
+The default second sort is CPU.

 Other common parameters include: